PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 > When you enter password, the letters and special characters are not displayed.

 > [!Tip]
 > Please note that the standard keyboard is set to English (US).
-This means that the Z and Y keys are reversed.
-Please note this when entering the first password.
+This means that the Z and Y keys are reversed, for example on German keyboards.
+Please note this when entering the password.

 > [!Tip]
 > The letter l (small L) can easily be confused with the number 1 (one).
 Make sure you use the correct character.<br/>